dotnet/docs/docs/concepts/codesharing.md

 The .NET Standard Library aims at maintaining binary compatibility between the .NET-capable platforms for which an application is developed and future versions of those platforms.
 It also supports source code compatibility between platforms that support a particular version of the .NET Standard.

-[!IMPORTANT]
+> [!IMPORTANT]
-This is very preliminary documentation for the .NET Standard Library.
+> This is preliminary documentation for the .NET Standard Library.
 Because the standard has not been formalized yet, it is subject to change.

 The .NET Standard Library consists of two parts: a set of contracts (or reference assemblies) that are included in the standard, and a single moniker-based versioning scheme.